cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 Here we are assuming that your device name is sda but its very important to verify it once before executing the above command.

-To burn many cards you can specify them conveniently in parameter notation in  the `--hostname` and `--ipaddr` arguments:
+(Skip this part for now. `--ipaddr` is part of static ip configuration which remains to be documented) To burn many cards you can specify them conveniently in parameter notation in  the `--hostname` and `--ipaddr` arguments: